|Things to Do|

 Click the logo to go to the WIsconsin DNR Website

-Crex Meadows is one of the premier wildlife viewing places in Wisconsin and most visitors come just for that reason!
+Crex Meadows Wildlife Area are one of the premier wildlife viewing places in Wisconsin and most visitors come just for that reason!
 It is one of 76 sites included in the Wisconsin Wildlife Viewing Guide and is marked with special signs to lead visitors here.

-The extensive road system, including twenty-two miles of dike roads, offers excellent access and great vantage points for wildlife viewing.
-More than 270 species of birds plus many species of mammals, reptiles, and amphibians can be seen on the property.
+The extensive road system with over 60 miles of roads in Crex including twenty-two miles of dike roads, offers excellent access and great vantage points for wildlife viewing.
+More than 270 species of birds (download a bird checklist here) plus many species of mammals, reptiles, insects (including 92 butterfly species - download a butterfly checklist here) and amphibians can be seen on the property.

 Wildlife is most abundant in spring (April-May) and fall (Sept.-Oct.) when large numbers of migrating birds stop at Crex to feed and rest.
 Spring offers the largest diversity of species and fall is best for sheer abundance for wildlife.